 Chicken and Rice

-Chicken and rice are my two go-to foods when having an upset stomach.
+Chicken and rice are my 2 go-to foods when having an upset stomach.

 And adding more protein to my diet is always a priority, since having Crohn's disease causes my protein levels to always come back as the "lower end of normal" after having blood drawn, so I know that I am always in danger of having it slip into the "deficient" zone.